How Route Optimization Improves Efficiency in Last Mile Delivery

-- The existing technology vendor had seen limited investments/enhancements, and a robust technical support
+- The existing technology vendor had seen limited investments/enhancements, and a robust technical support was lacking.

 What we did

-The biggest bottleneck in efficiently implementing Last-Mile delivery was the route-planning algorithm.
+The biggest bottleneck in efficiently implementing last-mile delivery was the route-planning algorithm.
 So that's where we began:

-A secure, dynamic and robust Routing engine
+A secure, dynamic, and robust routing engine

-Security is extremely crucial, and the solution needs to be SOC-2 and ISO27001 compliant.
-For this, we identified a 3rd party vendor with data, math and IT security expertise to implement this routing engine using OAuth-2 security protocols.
+Security is extremely crucial and the solution needs to be SOC-2 and ISO27001 compliant.
+For this, we identified a 3rd party vendor with data, math, and IT security expertise to implement this routing engine using OAuth-2 security protocols.

 We replaced all current handheld devices used by fleet drivers with a driver-mobile application.

 This enabled the system to allow for continuous routing as orders are finalized, and dynamically manage capacity and availability of fleet.

 Building predictive analytics capabilities enabled forecasting and decision-making on multiple frontiers of business such as fleet allocation, slot management, and manage customer expectations and operations by predicting demands.